 He is fluent in English and German.

 Marco Warsitzka writes his doctoral thesis at the Chair for Social- and Organizational Psychology at Leuphana University of Lüneburg about negotiations.
-He also works as a freelancer for a management consultancy with a main focus on trainings (e.g. leading application-interviews, managing conflicts).
+From January to March 2019 he completed a research stay at the Free University of Amsterdam in the Department of Organizantional Behavior.
+He also works as a freelancer for a management consultancy with a main focus on trainings (e.g. leading application-interviews, managing conflicts) and as a lecturer for negotiations (e.g., Leuphana University of Lüneburg, TU Berlin).
 He is especially interested in identifying and overcoming obstacles for win-win solutions and political negotiations.

 Marco holds a B.Sc. and a M.A degree in Business Psychology (Leuphana University of Lüneburg, Hochschule Fresenius).